DevCrew-io/openai-chatgpt-ios-sdk/README.md

 By adhering to these guidelines, you can help maintain the security and integrity of your API key while using the ChatGPT SDK for iOS.
 Remember, maintaining the confidentiality of your API key is crucial to protect your application and the data it processes.

-Note: The code snippets provided in this README assume that you have replaced `"YOUR_API_KEY"` with your actual API key.

-This code should serve as a starting point for integrating ChatGPT API requests into your Swift application.
-Feel free to modify and extend it according to your specific requirements.

 ## Author
 [DevCrew.IO](https://devcrew.io/)